samkoesterke/slave-1/week 1/readme.md

 # WEEK_01
 ## Thoughts & inspirations

 I've started looking at Processing, trying to get an understanding of the what and how.
 I've looked a bunch of designers which use code and parametric/generative ideas in their work.
 One of the most interesting is 'Conway's Game of Life'.
-I love now something that has such simple starting parametres can be used to create things with such complexity. <br/>
+I love how something that has such simple starting parametres can be used to create things with such complexity.
+Artificial life would definitely be something worth researching further. <br/>

 ![](Conways_game_of_life_breeder.png) <br/>
 *image sourced from wikipedia.* <br/>